|

 Time for you to get creative with vulcanized rubber tubing, hose clamps, and assorted adapt0rz.

-this sidewalk's bottom is the same as its top
+over and under, then back to the start this sidewalk's bottom is the same as its top